France Reports Increase In Daily Virus Toll As Lockdown Eased - UrduPoint

 There has been a steady downward trend in France's key coronavirus figures in recent days, although officials warn that caution is still needed and the risk of a second wave remains.

-Continuing recent trends, there were 64 fewer coronavirus patients in total in intensive care Monday.
+Continuing recent trends, there were 64 fewer coronavirus patients in total in intensive care on Monday.

 The government has divided France into green and red areas, with Paris and three other regions classified as red seeing a more limited relaxation of the lockdown.